Code-Institute-Submissions/leadership-goals/README.md

 ### 6.3 Acknowledgements

 - **Oluwafemi Medale** (My Mentor) - Thank you for your assistance with this project.
-- **The Code Institute Slack Community** - This was a great source of inspiration and assistance throughout the project.
+- **The Code Institute Slack Community** - The community was a great source of inspiration and assistance throughout the project.
 ***